Removing an Oil Pan from a KJ Jeep Liberty WITHOUT Removing, or ‘Lifting’ the Engine!

-The factory service manual for the KJ Liberty says you have to remove the engine to remove the oil pan.
+The Jeep KJ Liberty is a relatively easy vehicle to work on.
+The biggest obstacles tend to be rust and the sometimes wacky documentation.
+The later of which can sometimes be a bit overdone.
+Take removing the oil pan.
+The factory service manual for the Liberty says you have to remove the engine (wtf??).
 The other repair manuals have some poppycock about lifting the engine.
+It’s Crazy!

-- Raise the Jeep and drain the oil.
+Start by raising the front of the Jeep securely with jack stands and drain the oil.

-Remove the bolts for the pan ( note the locations of the studs if any ).
+Remove the bolts for the pan noting the locations of the studs if any.

 Separate the pan and gasket from the block.